deepset-ai/haystack/proposals/text/3558-embedding_retriever.md

   schema generation and loading/saving via YAML pipelines) we might simply add the EmbeddingRetriever class for every supported encoding approach.
 For example, we could have OpenAIEmbeddingRetriever, CohereEmbeddingRetriever, SentenceTransformerEmbeddingRetriever and so on.
-Each of these retrievers will delegate the bulk of the work to an existing EmbeddingRetriever with a per-class-specific EmbeddingEncoder set in the class constructor (for that custom encoding part).
+Each of these retrievers will delegate the bulk of the work to an existing EmbeddingRetriever with a per-class-specific Embedder set in the class constructor (for that custom encoding part).
 We'll get the best of both worlds.
-Each <Specific>EmeddingRetriever will have only the relevant primitives parameters for the **init()** constructor; the underlying EmbeddingRetriever attribute in <Specific>EmeddingRetriever will handle most of the business logic of retrieving, yet each retriever will use an appropriate per-class-specific EmbeddingEncoder for the custom encoding part.
+Each <Specific>EmeddingRetriever will have only the relevant primitives parameters for the **init()** constructor; the underlying EmbeddingRetriever attribute in <Specific>EmeddingRetriever will handle most of the business logic of retrieving, yet each retriever will use an appropriate per-class-specific Embedder for the custom encoding part.